Manisha-s-2003/custom-dashboard-builder/README.md

 ## Quick Start (Windows)

 1. Clone the repository
-2. Copy `.env.example` to `.env` in both the **backend** and **frontend** folders
+2. Copy `.env.example` → `.env` in both **backend** and **frontend** folders
-3. Double-click `start-project.bat`.
-The ROOT directory dependency will installed.
+3. Double-click `start-project.bat`
-4. For Install Backend dependency, again Double-click `start-project.bat`.
+4. Root, Backend, and Frontend dependencies will install automatically
-5. For Install Frontend dependency, again Double-click `start-project.bat`
+5. After the dependencies are installed, the application will start running
-6. Atlast Again Doulbe-click `start-project.bat`.
-Backend & Frontend will start automatically
+6. If the application does not start, close all running terminals and double-click `start-project.bat` again

 > The script installs dependencies only if missing.